singaround/songbook/songs/blood-red-roses-blood-red-roses.md

 ---
 Our boots and clothes is all in pawn,\
 ***Go down, you blood red roses, go down!***\
-And its flamin' drafty 'round Cape Horn.\
+And it's flamin' drafty 'round Cape Horn.\
 ***Go down, you blood red roses, go down!***

 > ***Oh, you pinks and posies,***\